-- Medication: Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen may help ease the pain.
+- Medication: Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen may help ease pain.

 - Lifestyle changes: Regular exercise and avoiding alcohol and caffeine may improve symptoms.

-- Surgery: Surgery isn’t a cure but may be needed if other treatments haven’t provided enough relief.
+- Surgery: Surgery isn’t a cure for endometriosis but may be needed if other treatments haven’t provided enough relief.
 Doctors remove patches of endometrial tissue from outside the uterus.
-About 40 to 80 percent of women develop pain again within two years after surgery.
+About 40 to 80 percent of women who get surgery for endometriosis develop pain again within two years.
 Health care providers also often recommend surgery to improve fertility in women with endometriosis who want to have children.
-If endometriosis is severe and you do not want children, doctors may remove your uterus and/or ovaries.
+If your endometriosis is severe and you do not want children, doctors may remove your uterus and ovaries.
 However, endometriosis may return even after this is done.

 - Fertility treatment: If you have endometriosis and are trying to get pregnant, your health care provider may refer you to a fertility specialist.

-Because endometriosis affects every woman differently, a treatment plan is tailored to your specific needs.
+Because endometriosis affects every woman differently, your doctor will tailor your treatment plan to your specific needs.

-Our experts work with you to determine which treatment or combination of treatments best controls your symptoms and allows you to meet your reproductive goals.
-At Dignity Health, we help you through every step of the process in treating your endometriosis symptoms in NV, AZ, and CA.
+Our experts work with you to determine which treatment or combination of treatments will best control your symptoms and allow you to meet your reproductive goals.
+At Dignity Health, we help you through every step of the process in treating your endometriosis.

 Endometriosis is a chronic condition that usually must be managed over time.